Jayson-Fong/Khaopiak/docs/content/docs/server/endpoints/upload.md

 A non-negative integer representing the number of padding bytes to append at the end of the plaintext prior to encrypting.
-End-users may specify padding to help prevent association between upload and download clients through file transfer sizes.
+End-users may specify padding to help prevent association between upload and download clients through file transfer sizes when using [Public Key Infrastructure (PKI)](../pki) as additional random bytes of the specified amount will be appended to the response from the server, obscuring the true amount of content bytes.
+When the downloading client does not use [PKI](../pki), the server will remove padding bytes and return the originally uploaded file;
+however, padding can still help prevent association of the file with the uploader in the event that access to the [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/) bucket used for storage is compromised.

-The amount of padding bytes is limited to the greater of 2048 bytes and 0.5 times the amount of the uploaded file's byte length.
+The amount of padding bytes is limited to the greatest of 2048 bytes and 0.5 times the amount of the uploaded file's byte length.

 ### entropy: Number